arhankundu99/Nodejs---The-Complete-Guide/Section1 Introduction/README.md

 ## Timers:
-This phase executes callbacks scheduled by setTimeout() and setInterval().
-Note the event loop will process these timer callbacks until the queue is empty or it has processed maximum number of callbacks that it can process in the current phase.
+In this phase, the event loop checks whether there are any expired timers scheduled by setTimeout() and setInterval() and if there are any, then it executes the callbacks.
+Note the event loop will process these timer callbacks until there are no more callbacks or it has processed maximum number of callbacks that it can process in the current phase.

 ```js
 setTimeout(() => {